social-media-ethics-automation/book/docs/_sources/ch20_colonialism/04_zuckerbergs_goals.md

 name: time_facebook_article_fig
 alt: "Title screen of article, with the title and subtitle on the sides (Inside Facebook’s Plan to Wire the World: Mark Zuckerberg is on a crusade to put every single human being online), and in the middle a photo of the white Mark Zuckerberg, towering over a crowd of brown (and presumably poor) children in India."
 ---
 Time Magazine article: [Inside Facebook’s Plan to Wire the World](https://time.com/facebook-world-plan/), featuring a capitalist doing colonialism.
-Well worth reading.
+This article is well worth reading.
 ```

 The subtitle of the above [Time Magazine article](https://time.com/facebook-world-plan/) is "Mark Zuckerberg is on a crusade to put every single human being online."
 In it Mark Zuckerberg outlines his humanitarian goal of trying to get every human on earth an Internet connection.
 Zuckerberg claims he is doing this for benevolent reasons and not selfish ones.
-The article quotes Sheryl Sandberg (Meta's Cheif Operating Officer) saying:
+The article quotes Sheryl Sandberg (Meta's Chief Operating Officer) saying:
 > When we’ve been accused of doing this for our own profit, the joke we have is, God, if we were trying to maximize profits, we have a long list of ad products to build!
 We’d have to work our way pretty far down that list before we got to this.

 We can see this too in Facebook's 2017 mission statement: "Make the world more open and connected."